Social network (sociolinguistics): Computational modeling

 In recent years, computer simulation and modeling have been used to study social networks from a broader perspective.
 Because previous social network studies were focused on individual connections, the size of the networks were limited so that the researcher could work personally with subjects.
 With the rise of advanced computer modeling techniques, sociolinguists have been able to study the linguistic behavior of large networks of individuals over long periods of time without the inconvenience of individually working with thousands of subjects.

 Advances in computer simulation and modeling technology have been used to study social networks on a larger scale, both with more participants and over a greater span of time.
 Previous social network studies had to examine individual connections in great detail, and so had to limit the size of the networks involved.
 Linguists working in the field were also unable to accurately pinpoint the causes of linguistic change because it tends to occur slowly over a long period of time, on a scale beyond the scope of a single research project.
 With the rise of computer modeling, sociolinguists have been able to study the linguistic behavior of large networks without the huge expenditure of time required to individually work with thousands of subjects long-term.
 The pioneering study in this field was Fagyal et al. in 2011.

 Social network theory

 Because social networks investigate the forces that impact individual behavior, rather than simply attributing linguistic difference to social class, a theory of language change based on social networks is able to explain linguistic behavior more deeply than variationist sociolinguistics.
 The two major findings of social network theory are that dense (highly interconnected) networks are resistant to change, and that most linguistic change is initiated by weak links—people who are not centrally connected to the network in question.
-Though most sociolinguistics working on social networks agree on these findings, there has been extended debate about which actors in the network are the primary drivers of linguistic change.
+Though most sociolinguists working on social networks agree on these findings, there has been extended debate about which actors in the network are the primary drivers of linguistic change.
 The results of this debate are two theories, the strong-tie theory, and the weak-tie theory.